Alternative investments go beyond traditional asset classes like equities and fixed income. They offer different asset types and strategies to:

 The role of Alternative Assets within the Modern Portfolio

 CIBC Asset Management Inc. (CAM) is one of the largest asset managers in Canada with a 40-year history of active management.
-In this brief video, Michael Sager, Executive Director, Multi-Asset & Currency, provides a high-level overview of the alternative assets landscape and details why an alternative asset allocation is essential for constructing a modern portfolio.Transcript
+In this brief video, Michael Sager, Deputy Chief Investment Officer, Multi-Asset and Currency Management, provides a high-level overview of the alternative assets landscape and details why an alternative asset allocation is essential for constructing a modern portfolio.Transcript

 Active Currency is a return-seeking tactical, liquid alternative asset class.
 Many of the drivers of Active Currency returns are specific to this asset class, leading to a low correlation with traditional asset classes, and a diversifying, capital efficient source of return.